yerbieinc/yerbie/README.md

 Job Queue and Scheduler

 ## Yerbie API
+The following describes the Yerbie API with sample requests with which client libraries interact with.

 ### Create Job
 This creates a job to be scheduled by Yerbie for a certain delay.